GoDaddy Review: Cons (3) and Pros (4) for 2025

 For small business owners, e-commerce startups, and entrepreneurs just starting out, GoDaddy hosting might serve as the perfect launchpad to success.

-For starters, GoDaddy offers great discounts for its Economy plan — starting at just $2.99/month.
-This is a great deal for those looking to build their website without breaking the bank.
+For starters, GoDaddy offers significant discounts for its Economy plan — starting at just $6.99/month.
+This provides reasonable value for those looking to build their website without breaking the bank.

 What’s more, GoDaddy makes website creation simple for small business owners by offering 125 free integrations that let them build and customize their websites even without prior coding experience.